Managing Multiple Git Configurations for Local and Global Repositories

 origin.push()

-Fixing Issues with Permission in Git Repositories
+Fixing Permission Issues in Git Repositories.

-Frequently Asked Questions about Configuring Git
+Frequently Asked Questions about Configuring Git.

 4. Use git config user.name "yourname" and git config user.email "youremail@example.com" after navigating to your repository.